Pathway to instability? The politics of transforming capital markets in China

 Johannes Petry is a political economist trained in Political Science and Economics (Frankfurt), International Political Economy (Warwick) and Comparative Public Policy (Konstanz).
 During his studies he specialised on the comparative and interdisciplinary analysis of financial markets, systems and crises as well as the political economy of emerging markets.

 Between his studies and starting his PhD, he decided to work in finance for two years to obtain more practical knowledge about his research subject, mainly working as an analyst on Asian and European capital markets.
-Applying these practical insights into his research, he analyses the transformation of capital markets in China and its emerging financial network with Hong Kong and Singapore.
-Taking an institutionalist approach to the organisation of capital markets, he focuses on the interplay of financial infrastructures, investors and products in the transformation of capital markets, with a particular focus on the role exchanges play in this process.
+Applying these practical insights into his research, he analyses the transformation of capital markets in China and its emerging financial network with Hong Kong, Singapore, Frankfurt and London.
+Taking an institutionalist approach to the organisation of capital markets, he focuses on the interplay of financial infrastructures, investors and products in capital markets in China, how these changed over time as well as their increasing international connections, thereby emphasising the role exchanges play in this process.

 Exchanges organise capital markets.
-But while there is a plethora of research on capital markets, exchanges are very seldomly taken seriously as actors in their own right.
-Exchanges, however, exercise significant influence over the overall development of capital markets and they have transformed fundamentally in the last few decades, internationalising, changing their business models and venturing into new markets.
-Analysing these changes and their impact on wider political economic processes in China is the aim of this research project.
+But while there is a plethora of research on capital markets, exchanges are very seldomly taken serious as actors in their own right.
+The terms stock exchange and stock market are often used interchangeable, usually referring to the later.
+I argue, however, that exchanges exercise significant influence over the overall organisation and development of capital markets and that they have transformed fundamentally in the last few decades, internationalising, changing their governance and business models and venturing into new markets.

 International Political Economy | China | Capital Market Development | Exchanges | Financialisation |